Beth Robertson Fiddes

 24th June - 30th July

-Landscape drawings and paintings by the renowned Ullapool based artist.
+Landscape paintings by the renowned Ullapool based artist.

 There are several threads running through my work in addition to reflecting on the image and reference point in whatever I’ve chosen to paint.
 I’m interested in the passage of time and my perception that, in looking at a landscape, certain things seem transient, fleeting and elusive.
 Alive almost.
 With tides, splashes, breaking waves and angry waters I’m trying to catch a moment, to imagine that moment is all the time I have, a life in a millisecond, and to find and save permanent forms and structures in the movement.
 In pieces based on the apparently unchanging, immovable rocks and mountains, I look for evidence of movement and change.
 A sense that they have a life on a larger scale and over unimaginable timeframes.
 I try to combine the seemingly ageless with the more ephemeral to reflect my experience of the character of the landscape.